nsacyber/RandPassGenerator/RandPassGenerator/README.txt

 DESIGN INFORMATION

-The foundation of RandPassGenerator is an implemention of the NIST SP800-90 HashDRBG.
+The foundation of RandPassGenerator is an implementation of the NIST SP800-90 HashDRBG.
 It uses entropy, carefully gathered from system sources, to generate quality random output.
 The internal strength of the DRBG is 192 bits, according to NIST SP800-57, using the SHA-384 algorithm.
 In accordance with SP800-90, the DRBG is seeded with at least 888 bits of high quality entropy from entropy sources prior to any operation.

 This implementation uses the seed mechanism of the Java SecureRandom class for gathering entropy.
 This implementation performs self-tests at every execution, so that users can be confident that no library problems have affected operation.
 Two kinds of self-tests are performed: